machiobrian/HMM_FFT/DTW/ReadMe.md

 1. Define the shape of the signal x,y and visualize
 2. Define the distance matrix
 3. Define the Dynamic Time Warp - `path` and `cost` function and visualize
+4. Plot a distance and cost matrix subplot